gavazquez/TransverterControl/README.md

 <img src="./Doc/transverter.jpg" alt="UR3LMZ Transverter" width="400"/>

-Repo for controlling the UR3LMZ Transverter.
+Repo for controlling the [UR3LMZ](mailto:ur3lmz@gmail.com) transverter made by Alexander.
 It also uses a customized and simple [ADF4351 library](./Library).

 With this code you will be able to configure the RX and TX offsets.